Neko

 "Because it matters to YOU.
 Because it makes you happy."

 Enough circling around it, what I'm trying to say here is that more than ever now you need to let yourself, as a creative, be sincere and give yourself grace over technical mistakes (just never lose your critical and introspective eye, please I beg you), and make the art you personally would want to see.
-Do what feels like 'doing you' and not what appears the most polished or ''''aesthethically pleasing'''' and so on, and avoid blindly following the words you heard on some rando's art critique Youtube video telling people some regurgitated bullshit about not ever using black lineart or how you MUST be using THIS sketch structure and how to draw BEAUTIFUL (silicon-like white small-nosed spotless and supermodel looking) PEOPLE.
-Do take people's advice and practice as needed, but learn the difference between what's someone telling you how to commercialize and smoothen your artstyle or how to make it look like x intead of actual guides that can help you improve and find ways to aid YOUR way of working and learn how to draw things so you may adapt them to your process, not find a new one.
-Art is a constant discussion with yourself, understanding fundamentals so you may explore yourself through them.
-What someone learns for themselves may not work for you and vice versa, and that's okay.
-It's gonna be frustrating, you will doubt yourself through it, but it will be miles better than locking yourself into a forever performance.
-Same with WHAT (not how) you make: all your art needs is to be important to you, for it to come from a personal desire to translate the world and what you love as you see it, to take what you love and control your thoughts for just a little while and have it immortalized (keep it introspective, keep it critical).
-As long as it matters to you, as long as it makes you happy, I implore you to make and create as you know best and as you enjoy without letting an invisible audience ruin it for you (or a perpetually unsatisfied inner critic, a stage that's a little harder to overcome, but you can learn to control it rather than it controlling you).
+If you’re clumsy, you’ll learn, because you will naturally hop towards it – because it’s things you care about!
+Do what feels like 'doing you' and not what appears the most polished or aesthethically pleasing and so on.
+Avoid blindly following the words you heard on some art critique rando's Youtube video telling people some regurgitated bullshit about not ever using black lineart or how you MUST be using THIS brush and how to draw BEAUTIFUL (silicon-like white small-nosed spotless and supermodel looking) PEOPLE.
+Do take people's advice and practice as needed, but learn the difference between what's someone telling you how to commercialize and smoothen your artstyle or how to make it look like TikTok’s favorite soup of the day, versus actual guides that can help you improve and find ways to aid YOUR way of working and how to adapt new knowledge to your process.

 And tell you what, if you do enjoy attention and want your work to be noticed, being yourself is what earns you exactly the type of audience you deserve, because you'll attract people just like you.

 My website is... messy.
 It's weirdly coded.
 It's not structured clearly at all.
 That's okay.
 It's a very selfish project where I'm just putting things I like and make with little filter and bearing my heart out for strangers to see, and it's liberating that way.
-I'm talking in circles with myself about things I like and people are free to sit down next to me and listen along and I just Love when personal websites feel like that.
-Ironic to say this after this whole essay, but I tend to second-guess myself to an obsessive degree.
-To be fair I have a mental illness with obsessive literally in the name but that's another story.
-I like to be chatty and honest, yet at the same time I don't deal the best with vulnerability or being under spotlights.
-I put so much of myself out in the open with this site and at times I stop to ask myself wtf am I doing.
-Will anyone care?
+I'm talking in circles with myself about things I like and people are free to sit down next to me and listen along, and I just love when personal websites feel like that.
+Ironic to say this after this whole essay, but I tend to second-guess myself to an obsessive, sometimes destructive degree (OCD moment).
+I like to be chatty and honest, yet at the same time I don't deal the best with vulnerability or being under the spotlight.
+I put so much of myself out in the open with this site and at times I stop to ask myself… wtf am I doing, will anyone care?
 Am I making a fool out of myself?
 And if you experience these thoughts as well, the one thing I'm going to tell you is to knock them away as far as possible.
 You have no idea how fun it is to get these glimpses into people's lives and minds through their sites.
 I may not know what you're talking about but that shrine about your interest is a delight to read because I can see the enthusiasm in it.
 I've never heard of this music album but the way you express how the lyrics make you feel will stick with me whenever I'll come across the artist's name again, and so on.
-What I'm trying to say is that we're not always gonna be proud of everything we make, but the joy that comes with sharing parts of ourselves like this and how it can connect with others completely overweights anything else.
-Your art and site or whatever else that applies doesn't need to prove anything else but that it can make you (and by result someone else like you) happy.

 Keep creating, I beg you.
 Understand yourself through it, talk to yourself through it, hold yourself accountable through it, and give yourself peace through it.

 Thank you for reading if you did.
 You're free to disagree with all of this and that too is the beauty in sharing.
 Again, I suggest you go rest your eyes a bit.
+Bye bye.